taodd/cephtrace/doc/tools/osdtrace.md

 # osdtrace

 **osdtrace** is an eBPF-based tool for tracing Ceph OSD operations with detailed latency breakdown across multiple processing stages.
-It provides deep visibility into OSD performance from network message receipt through storage backend completion.
+It provides deep visibility into OSD performance from network message receipt through bluestore backend completion.

 ## Overview